Vegan High-Protein Foods To Enjoy

 Nutritional yeast is a complete protein with 9 g of protein present in one serving.
 This type of yeast is used to bake bread and brew beer and it is sold as a yellow powder, granule or flakes.

 There are two types of nutritional yeast – fortified and unfortified.
 The unfortified version is free of any additional vitamins and minerals and it only contains nutrients that have been naturally produced by the growth of yeast cells.
 The fortified version contains synthetic nutrients that have been added in order to boost the yeast’s nutritional content.
-These nutrients include all the B vitamins, zinc, and magnesium.
+These nutrients include all B vitamins, zinc, and magnesium.

 Its cheesy flavor has it being used as an ingredient in pasta, soups, sauces, and other vegan dishes.

-This nutrient-dense grain contains 8.14 g of protein per cup and it is a favorite amongst vegans.
+This nutrient-dense grain contains 8.14 g of protein per cup and is a favorite amongst vegans.

-Seitan is complete protein created when gluten is mixed with various spices.
-While it should be avoided by anyone with celiac disease or a gluten-intolerance, seitan is a great meat substitute.
+Seitan is a complete protein created when gluten is mixed with various spices.
+While this should be avoided by anyone with celiac disease or a gluten-intolerance, seitan is a great meat substitute.

 Stain contains 75 g of protein per 100 grams and it also better resembles the look and texture of meat when cooked.
 Moreover, it can be grilled, pan-fried and even sauteed.
 It also contains iron, calcium, and selenium.

 Soy is another complete protein that is regularly used as a substitute for meat-free meals.

 The most popular soy products include tempeh, tofu, and edamame.
 Tempeh is made from cooking and fermenting soybeans and it contains 19 g of protein per 100 grams.
 Tofu is created from said beans being pressed together and it contains 9 g of protein per 100 grams.
 Edamame, on the other hand, is unripe soybeans that need to be steamed or boiled prior to consumption and it contains 11 g of protein per 100 grams.